 So I ended up with this amazing penne with pesto cooked in just one pot, deliciously rich, easily customizable, and perfect for a hungry family! : )

 List of the ingredients

-- Pesto ingredients: basil, olive oil, garlic, parmesan, cashews or pine nuts (good-quality store-bought pesto is ok too).
+- Pesto ingredients: fresh basil, olive oil, garlic, parmesan, cashews or pine nuts (good-quality store-bought pesto is ok too).